Sweet - Relaxed - Quiet

 Like with any pet, it is highly recommended to get good pet insurance, especially for pedigree cats and dogs.
 This can range from around £15-£30 a month, depending on the cover and whether your cat is KC registered.
 If you want to know roughly how much a Persian would cost to keep monthly, you could be looking at between £40-£60, which includes insurance, grooming and food.

-We also advise to ensure you are getting top quality pet food for your pet, particularly pet food that looks after your pets gut health and promotes a healthy skin and coat.
+We also advise to ensure you are getting quality cat food, particularly food that looks after your cats gut health and promotes a healthy skin and coat.
 This can help you keep your Persian in top condition and keep them happy and healthy!